rajveersinghcse/Reliance-Stock-Market-Prediction/README.md

 # Libraries that i used in the project.
 - I used diffrent libraries in this project
 ### You can install this libraries by using the command.
+- It can install all the libraries in your system that i used in my project.
+To used this command you need Python in your system.
+To install python you can use this given link : [Python](https://www.python.org/downloads/)
 ```bash
 pip install -r requirements.txt
 ```

 ---
 <p align="center">
 <b>Enjoy Coding</b>❤